 Spend a full day visiting the amazing temples of Angkor today – this UNESCO World Heritage site is one of the most important historic complexes in all South East Asia and is an absolute must-do experience in Cambodia!
 If you’re keen to see Angkor Wat at sunrise – the largest and most complete structure and the only temple with a west-facing entrance – your leader can organize an early visit for you before dawn (optional).
 Later in the morning, your group will tour the complex together.
 Of all the temples visited, Bayon is the centrepiece, with over 200 smiling carved faces and more than 50 gothic towers.
 You’ll also visit an ancient monastery, where you’ll meet a Buddhist monk to take part in a ritual that has survived for thousands of years.
 Sit on the floor as the monk chants and sprinkles holy water over you before tying a sacred thread around your wrist, ensuring protection and good luck for the rest of your journey.
 For lunch today, you'll visit the Spoons Restaurant and School where disadvantaged local youth learn skills that enable them to find gainful employment in the hospitality industry.
 After, head to Ta Prohm – a temple where nature has taken over, as large trees dominate the stone foundations.
 If you’re keen to see Angkor Wat in all its glory, you can also opt to end the day with a sunset view of the temples – just organize with your leader.
 (B/L)

-Today enjoy breakfast.
-Then visit the Kampong Phluck lakeside village – the houses here are built on wooden stilts and you can travel by riverboat to explore the village that’s adapted to withstand flooding.
-See the mangrove forests (season depending) and get an insight into the fascinating ways of the local people.
-Later this afternoon, learn about the daily life of Cambodians on a village tour in the countryside.
+Today, visit the Kampong Phluck lakeside village – the houses here are built on wooden stilts and you can travel by riverboat to explore the village that’s adapted to withstand flooding.
+See the mangrove forests (season depending) and get an insight into the lifestyle of the local people.
+Later this afternoon, learn more about the daily life of Cambodians on a village tour in the countryside.
 See the rice fields and family allotments that surround the traditional stilt houses and be welcomed into a local’s home as you join them for sunset drinks and snacks.
 This evening, you’ll have a final farewell dinner with your fellow travellers at a local restaurant offering authentic Cambodian cuisine.
 (B/D)

 After breakfast, there are no activities planned, and you’re free to leave at any time.
 If you would like to spend some more time in Siem Reap, just get in touch with your booking agent to organise additional accommodation.
 (B)